otienojoseph/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 - 5-square - Class square that inherits from rectangle class
 - 6-square - Square that defines a square and inherits  from Square from 5-square
 - 7-occurences - Function that returns the number of occurences in a list
+- 8-esrever - Function that returns the reversed version of a string